ibani CHF EUR

 Source: Swiss National Bank - Annual report 2023

-Eurozone: Inflation in the Eurozone decreased to 2.5% in September 2024.
-However, GDP growth remains weak at 0.4%, and forecasts do not indicate an immediate recovery.
-The ECB has maintained its interest rates to stabilize the euro amidst ongoing geopolitical uncertainties.
+Eurozone: Inflation in the Eurozone decreased to 2.3% in December 2024.
+The ECB has maintained its interest rates at 4.25% since July 2024 to stabilize the euro amidst ongoing geopolitical uncertainties.

 The Eurozone experienced an economic slowdown in 2023.
 GDP growth fell from 3.4% in 2022 to 0.4% in 2023, primarily due to the repercussions of the war in Ukraine and rising interest rates.
 Inflation, according to the European Central Bank (ECB) forecasts, though declining, remained high at 5.4% in 2023 before dropping to 2.7% in the first half of 2024.
 This situation weighed on the construction and manufacturing sectors, but the labor market showed some resilience with a stable unemployment rate of 6.5%.